Properties of Noncommutative Renyi and Augustin Information: Applications of Auxiliary Functions in Error Exponent Analysis

 \subsection{Error Exponent Analysis with Auxiliary Functions}

-One of the fundamental and critical problems in quantum information theory is to characterize the exponent of $\eps_\text{c}$ in terms of the coding blocklength and a fixed rate.
+One of the fundamental and critical problems in quantum information theory is to characterize the exponent of $\eps_\text{c}$ in terms of the coding blocklength and a fixed rate (We refer the reader to an exposition in Ref.~\cite{Hao-Chung}).
 Burnashev and Holevo \cite{BH98, Hol00} first proved a random coding bound for pure-state channels (i.e.~the channel output consists of rank-one density operators):

-Here, the auxiliary function $E_{0 }^{(1)}$ is defined in Eq.~\eqref{eq:E0_c1} with Petz's R\'enyi divergence \cite{Pet86}.
+Here, the auxiliary function $E_{0 }^{\texttt{r}}$ is defined in Eq.~\eqref{eq:E0_c1} with Petz's R\'enyi divergence \cite{Pet86}.
 We note that the c-q channel $\mathscr{W}: x \mapsto W_x$ can be viewed as a collection of density operators indexed by $x\in\mathcal{X}$.
-Hence, the definitions given Eqs.~\eqref{eq:E0_c1} and \eqref{eq:E0_c2} naturally apply.
+Hence, the definitions given in Eqs.~\eqref{eq:E0_c1} and \eqref{eq:E0_c2} naturally apply.
 The achievability bound in Eq.~\eqref{eq:BH98} was conjectured to hold for general classical-quantum channels.
 However, it is still open.

 For the optimality (i.e.~lower bound of $\eps_\text{c}$), Winter \cite{Win99} employed a dummy channel method by Haroutunian \cite{Har68} to prove a sphere-packing bound for c-q channel: